 Water quality combined funding program

-Our Water Quality Combined Funding Program is an integrated funding program for projects that improve and protect water quality throughout the state.
-The program combines grants and loans from state and federal funding sources.
+Our Water Quality Combined Funding Program funds projects that improve and protect water quality throughout the state.
+The program combines grants and loans from state and federal funding sources (described on the Water Quality Grants and Loans home page).
 We also provide technical assistance to program applicants to help them navigate this process.

 Funding cycle